 Current research projects are:

-- Quantum - A project focusing on quantum plasmonics, i.e the interaction of light with metallic nanostructures in situations where classical electrodynamics is interfacing regimes with quantum physics.
+- Quantum project is focusing on quantum plasmonics, i.e., the interaction of light with metallic nanostructures in situations where classical electrodynamics is interfacing regimes with quantum physics.

 Former research projects: